Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 • Nursing home care often allows a person to live independently without having to engage in home maintenance activities, like mowing the lawn or upkeep on a home.

-• Many nursing homes also provide social activities that allow individuals to connect with others and maintain friendships and other activities.
+• Many nursing homes also provide social activities that allow individuals to connect with others, maintain friendships, and participate in other activities.

-• Having the ability to receive needed nursing services and to have trained staff on-hand to monitor a person can provide a sense of comfort for a person and their family.
+• Having nursing services and trained staff on hand to monitor a person can comfort the person and their family.

-Financial organization Genworth tracked the cost of care in skilled nursing facilities and nursing homes from 2004 to 2019.
+Financial organization Genworth tracked the cost of care in skilled nursing facilities and nursing homes in the U.S. from 2004 to 2021.

-Nursing home care is expensive — these costs include care for increasingly sicker patients, employee shortages, and greater regulations that increase expenses all account for rising costs.
+Nursing home care is expensive.
+These costs include care for increasingly sicker patients, employee shortages, and greater regulations that increase expenses.

 Tips for helping a loved one enroll in Medicare